Why transfer to AIU?

 Transfer of College Credit and Prior Learning Assessment

 Transfer of College Credit

-In those academic programs that apply, transfer credit may be awarded at AIU from any United States institution accredited by an agency recognized by the U.S. Department of Education.
-AIU will review transcripts from international institutions (see International Transcripts policy).
+Transfer credit may be awarded at AIU from any United States institution accredited by an agency recognized by the U.S. Department of Education.
+AIU will review official evaluations of transcripts from international institutions (see International Transcripts policy).
 Courses under consideration from another university or college other than AIU must be relevant and considered substantially similar to the coursework at AIU before transfer credit will be approved.
-This is required for all transcripts, including transcripts and/or evaluations from international postsecondary institutions.

 Prior Learning Assessment